ultimatemovers/omnia/about.md

 ---
 layout: about
 team_members:
-- name: Stephen Nairn
+- name: Laurent Tapumilla
-  title: Culinary director
+  title: Restaurant Manager
-  text: |-
-    Our menu changes seasonally, supporting Australian growers, producers and farmers.
-    From legasy giants to rockstar growers and producers, our wine list features a selection of our personal favorites from Australia and around the world, including an enticing collection of Champagnes.
+  text: Manager Laurent Tapumilla brings a wealth of experience and a dash of French
+    flair to the table.
+His background in hotel and restaurant establishments means that he runs a smooth operation as Omnia’s team leader, even on the busiest days in our popular bar and bistro.
+Laurent is here to ensure you enjoy a comfortable, quality experience on every occasion.
   img: "/assets/images/member1.jpg"
 bottom_img: "/assets/images/team_bottom.jpg"
 team_title: The people